dprzygocka/AWS-sport-website/README.md

 # AWS-sport-website
-Repository for continous integration.
+Java Spring Boot 3rd Semester Project at Copenhagen School of Design and Technology Repository for continous integration.
-Semester 3 programming project.
-Created using: Java Spring Boot, MySQL, React, CSS, HTML